GYA STANDARDS & ACCREDITATION

 Defined as standards around risk management in locations where emergency medical care is more than 2 hours away, and/or in other remote/under-resourced areas; medical kits, supervisory support and training, membership in OSAC; etc.

 This certification is for organizations traveling 2 hours or more away from definitive and reliable medical care.
-Typically this will be applicable for overnight backpacking, or for those that work within non-industrialized countries or in rural communities.
+Typically this will be applicable for overnight backpacking, or for those that work within non-industrialized countries or rural communities.
 This certification will specify additional provisions for supervisory staff, including medical training standards, communication requirements, and a well-stocked and sufficient medical kit with non-expired materials.
 For those organizations that function overseas, additional provisions including State Department Registration, and membership in the Overseas Security Advisory Council (OSAC) (or equivalent if based overseas), will be mandatory.

 ACCREDITATION FOR GAP YEAR CONSULTANTS